RTO Compliance Guide: Validation Frequency, Industry Currency & Short Course Requirements

 Final Takeaways

-• Validation frequency: Pre-validation stays valid until you change the assessment tool, resources, or training package — re-do it if adjustments occur.
+• Validation frequency: Pre-validation remains valid until you change the assessment tool, resources, or training package — re-do it if adjustments are made.

 • Short courses: Must follow the same compliance framework as full qualifications.